Marlon666/EC504-video-encoder/README.md

 `<DC term>  <run, level>  <EOB>`

 where the DC term is simply our first value (191); ` <run, level> ` indicates a string of `run` zeros that is terminated by a non-zero value `level`; and `EOB` is an "end of block" character that indicates the balance of coefficients in the block are zero.
+For our example, we would represent the data in our quantized block with the sequence

+`191 (1, 1) 'EOB'`

 There may be multiple `<run, level>` pairs before the end of block character.
 The common `<run, level>` pairs, as well as the `<EOB>` character, are assigned Huffman codes by the MPEG-1 standard (which we utilize verbatim).
 We code the DC term for every block as an unsigned 8-bit integer.

 Finally, we'd like to point out how it is possible to delineate different images within a single encoded file.
 Thanks to the design of the MPEG-1 Huffman codes, it is possible to design special bit strings that are guaranteed not to collide with image data.
 In our proto-mpeg encoder, we implement special codes by writing 4.5 bytes of zeros, followed by a 4-bit code that can signal various things--such as "end of this image" or "end of the video".